dsaronin/kinokero/README.md

 Any responses that are labelled "Returns a GCP json-parsed response hash" means that the result is a hash per the GCP documentation, which should be consulted for the fields returned.

+Note: Any methods not described in the API are not expected to be publicly accessible; in future versions they may become inaccessible.
+Please do not use.

 #### Cloudprint.regsiter_anonymous_printer